pishoyg/coptic/README.md

 1. **Make it optional for the back of a card to substitute for a front if the front is absent.** (1-2 hours, has prerequisite)

+1. **Add a Sahidic version and a complete version of Crum.** (1-2 hours)

+1. **Publish the decks through Anki.**

+1. Flashcard synchronization seems to be working fine.
+However, running the generation script twice produces a different file, and reimporting (supposedly identical data) produces the message "notes were used to update existing ones.
+Investigate.

+1. Revisit the possibility of image compression to minimize the package size.

+#### Dictionary / copticsite.com

 1. **Create a `prettify` version of the copticsite.com dictionary.** (1-2 hours)

+1. Use the newer version of [copticsite.com](https://copticsite.com/) once published.

-#### Crum (Marcion)
+#### Dictionary / Crum (Marcion)

 1. **Add word derivations to a TSV, and then to the flashcards.** (3-4 hours)

 1. **Add the extra columns to `roots.tsv`.** (1 hour)

-1. **Add a Sahidic version and a complete version of the dictionary.** (1-2 hours)

-#### Collaborator Convenience

-1. **Support more seamless integration between Drive and your scripts.** (1-2 hours)

-1. **It might be easier for contributors if the "Notes" field in the Anki package should be retrieved from a Drive folder or gsheet, rather than a Git directory.** (1-2 hours)

-1. **Consider retrieving the images from a Drive folder or even from a spreadsheet if possible.** (1-2 hours)

-   Thought: Another possibility is for Git to continue to be the source of truth.
-   But what we can do is have users share their contributions via Drive, and then we will implement a pipeline to integrate the contributions made through Drive into Git.

 #### New Dictionaries Parsing or Crawling